jakhangir-esanov/Mareen/README.md

 ## License

-This project is licensed under the Appache - 2.0 License - see the [LICENSE](https://github.com/jakhangir-esanov/Mareen/blob/main/LICENSE) file for details.
+This project is licensed under the Apache - 2.0 License - see the [LICENSE](https://github.com/jakhangir-esanov/Mareen/blob/main/LICENSE) file for details.

 ## Acknowledgments